IzzieNielsen/AI-Detector/README.md

 ## AI Written Essay Detector
-Ensemble model containing the BERT NLP and SVM trained and tested on data from Human vs. AI Generated Essay Dataset.
+Ensemble model containing the DeBERTa V3 Small NLP and SVM trained and tested on data from Human vs. AI Generated Essay Dataset.
 In development for my Data Science Capstone class!

 #### Objectives: